lynnfaraday/aresmush.com/tutorials/config/fs3combat_misc.md

 Combatant types in FS3 let you specify different kinds of soldiers, pilots, aliens, etc.  Each combatant type can have a different weapon, skills and armor.

 {% note %}
-The \"Observer\" type is special and cannot be changed.
+The "Observer" type is special and cannot be changed.
 The rest can be configured as you desire.
 {% endnote %}

 For example, this BSG config sets up a Soldier type for ground marines and a Viper type for a viper pilot.
 The soldier starts with a rifle and armor, and the pilot starts off piloting a Viper.